The Amateur's Guide to Defrosting a Freezer

 Towels Absorb Water

 Are you starting to see a connection here?
 Good.
 Now get yourself ready with as many towels as possible.
 Call the local YMCA if you have to.
 Next, gather some pans.
-Roasting pans are best.
+Roasting pans with a nice high lip are best.
 Cookie sheets are ok, but you have to empty them frequently because a wide, flat pan becomes comically unwieldy when full of water.
 Finally, get a large cooler or insulated bag.

 With towels and pans at the ready, turn off the freezer (many fridge/freezers cool from the freezer area, so you might be turning off the fridge, too; just don't open the fridge door).
 Empty the freezer's contents into the cooler and add any ice available—now you know why you've been crowding the freezer with those little blue ice packs for the past 18 years.
 Lay out some towels over the floor around the appliance, and as far under it as possible.
 Slide a pan or two partially underneath the unit or fridge door.